 The license is not validated at this stage.
 If your license key is invalid you will receive event number 10 when the endpoint receives the policy with the license attached.

-For a full list of event numbers, please see "Events" on page 111.
+For a full list of event numbers, please see "Events in Privilege Management for Windows" on page 112.